Ginger Root Tea

 Brewing instructions: Brew using freshly boiled water and infuse for 5 to 10 minutes.

-Tasting Notes: Bold, flavoursome and enticing, Ginger Root Tea is a smooth yet spicy infusion that leaves a warm, tingling sensation at the back of your throat after every sip.
+Tasting Notes: Bold, flavoursome and enticing, this fresh Ginger Root Tea is a smooth yet spicy infusion that leaves a warm, tingling sensation at the back of your throat after every sip.
 It is certainly refreshing to the last!

 Colour in Cup: Pale yellow liquor, light in tone.